Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Introduction

-To simulate the quantum dynamics of such parametric systems, master equation methods could be used \citep{Teh2020}, but these scale quadratically in the Hilbert space dimension, making them rapidly impractical for larger systems with many coupled oscillators.
-Positive-P phase-space methods \citep{Kiesewetter2022,Drummond_generalizedP1980} are useful for the present experimental parameters, and are scalable, but this method has challenges in highly quantum regimes due to sampling errors.
-A third approach used for MFB simulations \citep{Ng2022}, the Gaussian approximation, is inapplicable when there are non-Gaussian quantum superposition states.
-In this study, we employ Monte Carlo wave-function (MCWF) methods \citep{molmer1993monte}, which scale linearly in the Hilbert space dimension, and can treat any quantum state.
+To simulate the quantum dynamics of such parametric systems, master equation methods can be used \cite{Teh2020,yamamura2017quantum}, but these scale quadratically in the Hilbert space dimension, making them impractical for larger systems with many coupled oscillators.
+Positive-P phase-space methods \cite{Kiesewetter2022,Drummond_generalizedP1980,shoji2017quantum} and truncated Wigner methods \cite{maruo2016truncated}, which are useful for the present experimental parameters, and are scalable, have drawbacks in highly quantum regimes due to sampling errors \cite{Deuar_RPA2002}.
+A third approach used for MFB simulations \cite{Ng2022,single_photon_yoshi}, the gaussian approximation, is inapplicable when there are non-gaussian quantum superpositions {(for a review on gaussianity of a quantum state, see for example: \cite{Walschaers_PRX2021,Yanagimoto:24,Jankowski:24})}. { When the states of the system are gaussian states \cite{drummond2022simulating,Ng2022,serafini2004minimum,olsen2009numerical}, they can be treated as classical states with fluctuations.
+Also, a gaussian state under gaussian operations, such as displacement and squeezing of states, remains a gaussian state.
+Hence, classical Wigner simulations can track the evolution of these states quite accurately.
+This fact is captured formally by the continuous variable version of the Gottesman-Knill theorem \cite{Bartlett_2002}.
+However, the nonlinear parametric interaction in a CIM causes a state to deviate from a gaussian state, especially as we use strong nonlinear parametric interactions.} In this study, we employ Monte Carlo wave-function (MCWF) methods \cite{molmer1993monte}, which scale linearly in the Hilbert space dimension, and can treat any quantum state.
 We report on simulations that exceed $10^{7}$ Hilbert dimensions.
 Although our simulations are still in the small mode limit of $M<6$, they are beyond the reach of master equations, and can treat extreme quantum regimes.